 And when we’re talking wee little cups of goodness, studded with chocolate and stuffed with a deliciously light filling?
 Oh man.
 It’s one of those, “am I gonna share or eat them all?” situations.

-These Cannoli Cookie Cups were actually born from a burning desire to not waste 3/4 of a batch of the Cannoli Dip recipe I shared a few months ago.
+These cute little cannoli cookies were actually born from a burning desire to not waste 3/4 of a batch of the cannoli dip recipe I shared a few months ago.

 One of the drawbacks of being a food blogger is often getting stuck with a large dessert that you can’t stop eating.
 I’m a cannoli-holic, so I could have definitely torn up the bowl.